darrjone/takeaway_darrenjones/README.md

 ### Back-end

 1. Get ready on creating a fresh new Symfony project
-2. Creating two Class objects that relate to the Restaurant
+2. Creating models that relate to the JSON file provided:
     1. Creating Restaurant Model and Sorting Values Model objects
     2. Added a unique identifier to be used as reference for favouriting the restaurant (Restaurant Model)
     3. Add the bonus bit to this (Sorting Values Model)